CS 525: Linear Programming

 Keep track of your grades through the learn@uw system.
 Log on, click through to the page for this course, and click the "Grades" tab at the top of the page.

-• Approximately one homework assignment per week, about 30% of grade.
+• Approximately one homework assignment per week, approximately 25% of grade in total.

 • The Dropbox facility of learn@uw will be used for some homeworks.
 You can access this by clicking the "Dropbox" tab at the top of the course page on learn@uw.
 Details of submission procedures will be indicated on each homework.